SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

 0. Select `3.fa`

 0. Take a look at the newly added files ([BAM](https://silico-sciences.com/2016/01/15/sam-bam-format/)).

+0. Answer the following questions:

+    0. How many reads could be sucesfully aligned?

+    0. How many reads could be uniquely aligned?

 ## Use IGV to Visualize the Mapping